 Professor Clare Scott (above) and her team at The Walter and Eliza Hall Institute of Medical Research will be looking for the secret to not only catching cancer early, but also preventing it from spreading.

-The project, funded by generous supporters through Cancer Council’s Venture Grants Scheme, will study a small group of people considered cancer ‘super survivors’, who have each survived at least three completely unrelated cancers in their lifetime.
+The project, funded by generous supporters through Cancer Council’s Venture Grants research program, will study a small group of people considered cancer ‘super survivors’, who have each survived at least three completely unrelated cancers in their lifetime.
 Some of these rare people have been diagnosed with up to seven separate cancers in their lives, often at an early stage.

 Prof Scott will be studying whether these unique cancer cases have occurred simply by chance, or whether these 14 participants could provide clues as to how to diagnose cancer early and prevent it from spreading – a process called metastasis.